Beshario/beshario.github.io/_posts/2017-07-14-robot-arm-pnp.md

 ⎢                        ⎥
 ⎣   0         0      0  1⎦

-###Notice becuse of the Gripper's reference frame has the same orientation as joint6
+###Notice becurse of the Gripper's reference frame has the same orientation as joint6
 (the one before it) the transformation matrix in the rotation part is the identity matrix.
 T6_G =
 ⎡1  0  0    0  ⎤